 or colon cancer.

-The symptoms of this disease may look like other health conditions.
-Make sure your
+The symptoms of this disease may be like other health conditions.
+Make sure your child

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 - Replacing antibodies.
 This treatment gives your child the antibodies that he or she can’t make.
 This protects

 your child against infections.
 It also helps stop infections from spreading.

 - Treating and preventing infections.
 The healthcare provider will treat any infections right away.
 Or the healthcare provider